Graceomole/simple_shell/README.md

 # 0x16.
 C - Simple Shell

-This project is an implementation of the shell created as the final project for the C code sprint at ALX Africa.
+This project is an execution of the shell created as the final project for the C code sprint at ALX Africa.

 ## Description